 3. You can observe the Notification tab in the first Query Tool session where it shows the Recorded time, Event, Process ID, and the Payload of the particular channel.

 8.2.8 Graph Visualiser Panel

 Click the Graph Visualiser button in the toolbar to generate the Graphs of the query results.
-The graph visualiser currently supports only Line Charts, but more charts (Bar, Stacked Bar, Pie...) will be added soon.
+The graph visualiser supports Line Charts, Stacked Line Charts, Bar Charts, Stacked Bar Charts, and Pie Charts.